 The Nome King has turned everyone to stone and Mombi is after more human heads for her collection.

 Dorothy swears to restore Oz with the help of some new friends – a mechanical man called Tik Tok (played by Michael Sundin and voiced by Sean Barrett) who looks like a cross between Teddy Roosevelt and R2-D2; Jack Pumpkinhead (played by Stewart Larange and voiced by Brian Henson) – faintly reminiscent of Ray Bolger’s Scarecrow; and the Gump (played by Stephen Norrington and voiced by Lyle Conway), a flying apparatus made up of two sofas and a Moosehead.

-The group are chased by some disturbing new villains – watch out for the Wheelers (pictured at right), they’ll haunt you for life! – and the special effects are outstanding, as are the sets, the lighting, the costumes and the characters.
+The group are chased by some disturbing new villains – watch out for the Wheelers (pictured below right), they’ll haunt you for life! – and the special effects are outstanding, as are the sets, the lighting, the costumes and the characters.

 Despite the presence of a talking chicken (Billina), this is a frighteningly grim and sinister fantasy.
 There is no safety in Oz, no security at home, no joy anywhere and a lack of any warmth or affection.

 The events and characters are quite macabre and the heavier and darker tone of the film is perhaps not even suitable for the Disney-target group.

 Return to Oz was nominated for five Oscars.
 It won none and vanished completely for 20 years.

 Jack Pumpkinhead (voice)